 Google Voice Typing is a free dictation tool for Google Docs and Google Slides.
-It is a cloud-based application which accesses metadata to identify users' speech profile and then, providing you speak clearly, it transfers speech to text with accuracy.
+It is a cloud-based application that accesses metadata to identify users' speech profiles and then, providing you speak clearly, it transfers speech to text with accuracy.

 To use it, students must be connected to the internet with the Google Chrome Browser on Windows, MacOS or Chromebook devices.
 They can work on an iPad, tablet, or mobile phone.
 Voice Typing is also available on Google Android devices.

 Dragon Naturally Speaking works most effectively in Microsoft products including Word and Outlook.
 It works for the Google Suite including Gmail.
 It learns your speech and it continues to build your vocabulary and learn your idiosyncratic delivery as you use it.

 Dictation lets you use speech-to-text to author content in Office with a microphone and reliable internet connection.
 The dictation feature is only available to Microsoft 365 subscribers.

 Windows 10 Speech Recognition is free.
 It is turned on from the Control Panel (search for it, or right-click the Start button and select it), then click on Ease of Access, and you will see the option to "start speech recognition".